angular/angular/aio/content/guide/architecture-components.md

 # Introduction to components and templates

-A *component* controls a patch of screen called a *view*.
+A *component* controls a patch of screen called a [*view*](guide/glossary#view "Definition of view").
-For example, individual components define and control each of the following views from the [Tutorial](tutorial):
+For example, individual components define and control each of the following views from the [Tour of Heroes tutorial](tutorial):

 * The app root with the navigation links.
 * The list of heroes.